Mitch McConnell stepping down as Senate GOP leader, ending historic 17-year run

 "To serve Kentucky in the Senate has been the honor of my life, to lead my Republican colleagues has been the highest privilege," he said, before announcing that this would be his last term as the Senate GOP leader.

+McConnell's work to confirm conservative judges and reshape the judiciary may well be his defining legacy.
+During the Trump administration, he shepherded hundreds of conservative judges through the Senate confirmation process to secure them lifetime appointments to the bench.

+He also oversaw the successful confirmation of three Supreme Court justices, cementing a conservative majority on the high court.
+One of his most brazen political maneuvers came as Senate majority leader in 2016, when he refused to consider President Barack Obama's nominee to replace the late Justice Antonin Scalia.
+Keeping the seat vacant allowed President Donald Trump to nominate Neil Gorsuch when he took office the next year.

-The announcement comes as McConnell's grip on his conference has seemed to slip in recent months, coinciding with former President Donald Trump's march to the GOP presidential nomination.
-McConnell and Trump have been at odds for years, culminating in McConnell's condemnation of Trump after the attack on the Capitol on Jan.
+McConnell's grip on his conference has seemed to slip in recent months, coinciding with Trump's march to the GOP presidential nomination.
+The two have been at odds for years, with their relationship reaching a low point when McConnell condemned Trump after the attack on the Capitol on Jan.
 6, 2021.
 (McConnell voted to acquit Trump at his impeachment trial, arguing it was unconstitutional to convict a former president on impeachment charges.)

 When the bulk of McConnell's conference quickly rejected a bipartisan Senate-negotiated border security agreement at Trump's urging in recent weeks, McConnell relented, noting that the political dynamics at work had changed.
 And although McConnell succeeded in getting many Republican senators to support a foreign aid bill that includes funding for Ukraine days later, the chapter prompted some of the most vocal opposition yet to McConnell's continued leadership.